-L. "Income" means the net income arising from any business, as reportable to the State of Oregon for personal income, corporation excise or income tax purposes, before any allocation or apportionment for operation out of state, or deduction for a net operating loss carry-forward or carry-back.
+L. Income means the net income arising from any business, as reportable to the State of Oregon for personal income, corporation excise or income tax purposes, before any

-M. "Individual" means a natural person, including natural persons who report their income to the State of Oregon in a joint personal state income tax return.
-In such case, the term "individual" shall refer to the joint taxfiler.
+M. Individual means a natural person, including natural persons who report their income to the State of Oregon in a joint personal state income tax return.
+In such case, the term "individual" refers to the joint taxfiler.

-N. "Large Retailer" means a business that:
+N. Large retailer means a business that:

-- 1. is subject to the Portland Business License Tax; and - 2. for tax years beginning before January 1, 2023, has:
+- 1. is subject to the Portland Business License Tax; - 2. for tax years beginning before January 1, 2023, has: